 - Mining royalties are collected disproportionately from our region.

 - We pay nearly twice the price for our home insurances.

-- Our roads are not adequate, and nor are they equal to those in the South.
+- Our roads are not adequate, nor are they equal to those in the South.

 - Laws do not apply equally – e.g. Shark nets in the South East are used to protect ocean users.
 Crocodiles in the north are not managed!

 - Kids in the north do not have the same opportunities as those in the south and are forced to leave the region or miss out altogether.

-- Our sporting team are disadvantaged because of where they live.
-Yet the Cowboys are proof that given opportunity our sports people are as good as any in the nation.
+- Our sporting team are disadvantaged because of where they live, yet the Cowboys are proof that given the opportunity, our sports people are as good as any in the nation.

 We want to be equal partners in the Federation and we want to grow the Federation!